LibrariesHacked/england-librarydata/LibrariesOpenData.md

 	from (
 		select 'FeatureCollection' As type, array_to_json(array_agg(f)) as features from (
-			select 'Feature' As type, ST_AsGeoJSON(lg.geom)::json As geometry, row_to_json((SELECT l FROM (SELECT authority_id, name, type, code, hectares) As l)) as properties from (
+			select 'Feature' As type, ST_AsGeoJSON(lg.geom)::json As geometry, row_to_json((SELECT l FROM (SELECT authority_id, name, type, code, hectares, population) As l)) as properties from (
-				select a.id as authority_id, a.name as Name, c.descriptio as Type, c.code as Code, c.hectares as Hectares, ST_SimplifyPreserveTopology(ST_Transform(ST_SetSRID(geom, 27700),4326), 0.001) as Geom
+				select a.id as authority_id, a.name as Name, c.descriptio as Type, c.code as Code, c.hectares as Hectares, p.population as Population, ST_SimplifyPreserveTopology(ST_Transform(ST_SetSRID(geom, 27700),4326), 0.001) as Geom
 				from authorities a
 				join county_region c
 				on a.code = c.code
+				left outer join population p
+				on p.code = a.code
 				union
-				select b.id as authority_id, b.name as Name, d.descriptio as Type, d.code as Code, d.hectares as Hectares, ST_SimplifyPreserveTopology(ST_Transform(ST_SetSRID(geom, 27700), 4326), 0.001) as Geom
+				select b.id as authority_id, b.name as Name, d.descriptio as Type, d.code as Code, d.hectares as Hectares, p.population as Population, ST_SimplifyPreserveTopology(ST_Transform(ST_SetSRID(geom, 27700), 4326), 0.001) as Geom
 				from authorities b
 				join district_borough_unitary_region d
 				on d.code = b.code
+				left outer join population p
+				on p.code = b.code
 			) As lg
 		) As f
 	)  As fc